-- Garrett discovered that the energy consumption rate by world civilization is proportional not to its GROWTH, as one might naively assume, but to the accumulated Gross World Product over all time, inflation adjusted. - It makes sense if you think of Civilization as a thermodynamic system.
-Accumulated civilization must constantly fight against decay by The Second Law of Thermodynamics. - The resulting quantitative relationships imply that lowering CO2 levels in the atmosphere may be impossible, short of a significant shrinkage of civilization (either gracefully, or not). - If this work proves robust, it has profound implications.
-I've written a Wikipedia article on the subject. - See (K43) on Garrett's work, on the Astro 7 PowerPoint list.
+- Garrett showed that the energy consumption rate by world civilization has been proportional not to its GROWTH, as one might assume, but to the accumulated Gross World Product over all time, inflation adjusted. - Think of Civilization as a thermodynamic system.
+Accumulated civilization must constantly fight against decay by The Second Law of Thermodynamics.
+All we've created must be constantly supported by on-going energy consumption. - The resulting quantitative relationships, if confirmed by solid theory, imply that lowering CO2 levels in the atmosphere will be far harder than assumed, short of a significant shrinkage of civilization (either gracefully, or not). - We have a chapter on this work, next...